solhosty/solhosty/README.md

 * Non-Custodial Staking with an eye on personal rewards.

 ### Templates to use:
-* Refining before placing here.
+* Refining before placing here for public use.